XENA’S STORY PART ONE: XENA DECIDES TO BE AN AUTHOR

 Gen leaped aboard the magic carpet.
 He listened, then twirled the tassels and spun the rug around twice.
 Out popped peanuts!
 Gen hollered “up, up” and the magic carpet purred to life, rising slowly.

-“So your problem seems to have been a bunch of peanuts stuck in the thruster mechanism,” he explained.
+“So your problem seems to be a bunch of peanuts stuck in the thruster mechanism,” he explained.
 “There are a lot of peanuts here.
 A few wouldn’t bother the thrusters, but great gobs of peanuts slowly worked into them sure will.
 The peanuts could have been there for months until they worked down into the chamber.”

 PEANUTS!!
 This was the work of Squash, Squish’s little sister.
 Sho knew Squish would be horrified if she was aware that Squash was sticking anything in the thrusters, so she decided not to tell Squish.